-While with Chloe and becoming acquainted with her wealthy family, Chris met Nola Rice (Scarlett Johannson), a struggling, chain-smoking, blonde and sexy femme fatale American actress from Boulder, Colorado.
+While with Chloe and becoming acquainted with her wealthy family, Chris met Nola Rice (Scarlett Johansson), a struggling, chain-smoking, blonde and sexy femme fatale American actress from Boulder, Colorado.
 She was the girlfriend/fiancee of Chloe's younger brother Tom Hewett (Matthew Goode).
 Although he was about to marry into the wealthy Hewett family, he was smitten with Nola.
 The first steamy, clandestine tryst between Nola and Chris occurred shortly after another of Nola's failed auditions.
 They both met up in a wheat-field near the Hewlett country estate during a rainstorm, and made love.

-With a shotgun (broken down and hidden in his tennis bag), Chris killed (off-screen) Nola's next-door apartment neighbor Mrs. Betty Eastby (Margaret Tyzack), then staged a burglary in her apartment; he also shot and killed Nola (off-screen) when she stepped off the elevator after returning from work.
+With a shotgun (broken down and hidden in his tennis bag), Chris killed (off-screen) Nola's next-door apartment neighbor Mrs. Betty Eastby (Margaret Tyzack), then staged a burglary in her apartment.
+He also shot and killed Nola (off-screen) when she stepped off the elevator after returning from work.
 Scotland Yard considered Chris a suspect since he was often mentioned in Nola's diary.
 He denied being a murderer, although he did admit to being an adulterer.

-The case against Chris was closed ("He's another poor schmuck who cheated on his wife").
-Meanwhile, Chloe's baby was born - and her father Alec joyously toasted the boy: "With parents like Chloe and Chris, this child will be great at anything he sets his mind to."
+The case against Chris was closed - he was guilty of adultery, but not murder ("He's another poor schmuck who cheated on his wife").
+Meanwhile, Chloe's baby boy was born - and her father Alec joyously toasted the boy: "With parents like Chloe and Chris, this child will be great at anything he sets his mind to."
 Tom retorted: "I don't care if he's great.
 I just hope that he's lucky."

 Matchstick Men (2003)

-Roy Didn't Have a Daughter Named Angela - She Was Part of an Elaborate Con to Steal His Money; After Reconciling with Angela, It Was Revealed That Roy's New Pregnant Wife Was Supermarket Cashier Kathy
+Roy Didn't Have a 14 Year-Old Daughter Named Angela - She Was Part of an Elaborate Con to Steal His Money; After Reconciling with Angela, It Was Revealed That Roy's New Pregnant Wife Was Supermarket Cashier Kathy

 In the surprising conclusion one year later, the ultimate 'con' of sorts, it was revealed that the betrayed Roy was working a legitimate job as a rug salesman and that he had turned his back on crime and con-games.
-He was virtually cured of his extreme obsessive-compulsive disorder.
+He was virtually cured of his extreme obsessive-compulsive disorders.